 Cabinda Angola Travel Guide

-Angola's culinary traditions shaped by trade routes, the history of colonization, and local produce.
-Staples like cassava, corn, and grains of rice form the foundation.
+Angola's culinary traditions shaped by trade routes, the history of colonization, and local fruits and vegetables.
+Staples like cassava, corn, and rice form the foundation.
 Portuguese influence brought ingredients including olive oil, garlic, and salted fish.

 Brazilian cuisine's influence also is seen in some preparations.